Reginald Heber: Parish priest

-On 9 April 1809 Heber married Amelia Shipley, the youngest daughter of the Dean of St Asaph.
+On 9 April 1809 Heber married Amelia Shipley, the youngest daughter of William Davies Shipley, the Dean of St Asaph.
 He withdrew from Oxford, having secured his M.A., and set himself up permanently in the Hodnet rectory; finding this too small for his wife's liking he had the house demolished and a larger replacement built.
 In September 1813 Heber preached a sermon in Shrewsbury to the British and Foreign Bible Society, a missionary organisation of which he had been a member since his undergraduate days.
 The sermon ended with what Hughes describes as Heber's first public declaration in support of the work of overseas missions.
 He refused an appointment as a canon at Durham, preferring to continue his work in Hodnet in which, after 1814, he was assisted by his younger brother, the Revd Thomas Heber, who served as his curate until his death, at the age of 31, in 1816.
 The employment of a curate enabled Heber to devote more time to his literary pursuits, and to accept an invitation, in 1815, to deliver the Bampton Lectures at Oxford.
 He chose as his subject "The Personality and the Office of the Christian Comforter"; the series was published in 1822.

 In 1817 Heber accepted the post of canon at St Asaph, the relative proximity of which enabled the extra duties to be carried out without interfering with his parish work.
 His main literary task during these years was a biography and critical study of the complete works of the 17th-century cleric Jeremy Taylor; the works, with Heber's critique, were published in 15 volumes between 1820 and 1822.
 This period of Heber's life was saddened by the death, on 24 December 1818, of his infant daughter after a short illness.
 Two more daughters were born later, in 1821 and 1824 respectively; both lived to adulthood.
 In 1822 Heber was elected to the church office of Preacher of Lincoln's Inn, which would require a regular term of residence in London.
 He saw this both as an extension of his service to the Church and as a means of renewing contact with old friends.